ncatlab/nlab-content/pages/3/9/6/1/1693/content.md

 Of course, a [[Boolean ring]] is a multiplicatively idempotent semiring, since any ring is a semiring.
 However, since it\'s also a distributive lattice, a Boolean ring is actually a multiplicatively idempotent semiring in two different ways.

+In fact, the main difference between Boolean rings and distributive lattices are that Boolean rings are defined by $1 + 1 = 0$ and distributive lattices are defined by $1 + 1 = 1$.

 Similarly, a [[Boolean semiring (Guzmán)|Boolean semiring]] as defined by Fernando Guzmán is a multiplicatively idempotent semiring by definition.

 ### Smallest multiplicatively idempotent semirings